Ace Hardware: Home services

 In recent years, Ace Hardware has invested heavily in residential repair services once it saw younger customers shift away from DIY.

-Ace announced the acquisition of the Handyman Matters franchise in September 2019.
+Ace announced the acquisition of the Handyman Matters franchise in September 2019, to combine retail and home services, tapping into the "Do-It-For-Me" home services market.
 The group's 57 franchisees would rebrand under the Ace Handyman Services name starting in March 2020.
 By 2022, Ace had over 200 franchisees with services available in all 50 states.
 The program's handymen are known as "Craftsmen" and are full-time employees rather than contractors.

+In 2021, Ace Hardware Painting Services became a franchise operation under the Ace Handyman Services umbrella.
+The service emerged from Ace Handyman Services following its acquisition of Handyman Matters Franchise Corporation.

 In December 2022, Ace acquired Texas-based Legacy Plumbing, its first licensed service offering.
 Legacy partnered with Westlake Ace to launch the Ace Hardware Plumbing Services location in Oklahoma City.

-In June 2023, Ace acquired Unique Indoor Comfort's portfolio of 12 independent heating & air, plumbing, and electrical home services companies from Atlanta-based private equity firm Grove Mountain.
+In June 2023, Ace acquired Unique Indoor Comfort's portfolio of 12 independent heating and air, plumbing, and electrical home services companies from Atlanta-based private equity firm Grove Mountain.
 In February 2024, Ace acquired Unique Indoor Comfort, an HVAC service company in the Boston area.

 By June 2024, Ace Home Services had expanded to 400 locations across 48 states and 5,000 zip codes.
 In the same month, Ace acquired the North Carolina–based Minyard Plumbing.

 Advertising

 Lou Manfredini serves as Ace's "Helpful Hardware Man" and media spokesman.

 In 1989, Ace's longtime jingle "Ace is the place with the helpful hardware man" was modified, replacing man with the more gender neutral folks.
 Celebrities Connie Stevens (from 1974 to 1978) and Suzanne Somers (from 1979 to 1982) starred in TV commercials for Ace Hardware.
-From 1987 to 2009, former NFL coach and NFL commentator John Madden also starred in Ace commercials.
+From 1987 to 2010, former NFL coach and NFL commentator John Madden also starred in Ace commercials.

 In 1999, the American Society of Magazine Editors stripped This Old House magazine of an award nomination after it was deemed an Ace Hardware-branded insert was an inappropriate form of advertising.
 In 2002, home improvement expert Lou Manfredini was hired to serve as Ace's "Helpful Hardware Man" and media spokesman.

 In 2016, Ace introduced a new series of commercials featuring associates addressing customers' needs, and a contextually-appropriate version of the Ace jingle (such as, after a customer asks for a lubricant they think is called 10W40, "Ace is the place for the stuff for squeaking hinges that's called WD-40.
 Not 10-W40, which is motor oil, that we also sell.")